wpbullet/MediaServerInstaller/README.md

-HTPC Guides Media Server for ARM Devices
+HTPC Guides Media Server Installer for Ubuntu and Debian
 ========================

 This is an automated installer for Home Media Server setups from [HTPC Guides](http://www.htpcguides.com) for Debian Wheezy.
 It will be maintained as part of a school project so please **do not fork this branch** and instead fork Igor's.

+It currently supports ARM, x86 and x64 devices

 ![SOHO server](http://www.htpcguides.com/wp-content/uploads/2015/05/HTPC-Guides-installer-Main-screen-600x331.png)